wangrl2016/machine_learning/basis/README.md

 * Size: The total number of items in the tensor, the product of the shape vector's elements.

 - [x] tf.version

+### Understanding Deep Learning

+#### 1. Introduction

+Machine learning methods can coarsely be divided into three areas: supervised, unsupervised, and reinforcement learning.
+At the time of writing, the cutting-edge methods in all three areas rely on deep learning.